vivaria/edisonrul.ing/docs/source/cards/destiny-hero-diamond-dude.md

-# DESTINY HERO - DIAMOND DUDE
+# Destiny Hero - Diamond Dude

 > ① Once per turn, you can reveal the top card of your Deck.
 If it is a Normal Spell Card, send it to the Graveyard and you can activate its effect during the Main Phase of your next turn.
 If the card is not a Normal Spell Card, place it on the bottom of your Deck.